Introduction: Convert LLP Into PVT

-Entrepreneurs when registering their business usually prefers to incorporate a limited Liability Partnership or a Private Limited Company.
+Entrepreneurs when registering their business usually prefer to incorporate a Limited Liability Partnership or a Private Limited Company.

-In a private limited company one gets a benefit of privately held corporate structure, and in which liability of the directors/members is limited to their shares which have their share prohibited from being publicly traded.
+In a private limited company, one gets a benefit of a privately held corporate structure, in which the liability of the directors/members is limited to their shares which have their share prohibited from being publicly traded.
 A private limited company is an independent legal structure.

-Limited Liability Partnerships (LLP) are famous since their introduction in Companies Act, 2013.
-This is because it allows individual partners to get the benefit of not getting into the concept of joint liability of partners which happens in partnership firm.
-These are considered as an alternative of partnership firm which under which the partners have a benefit of limited liability of a company along with along with the flexibility of management decisions or operations.
+Limited Liability Partnerships (LLP) are famous since their introduction in the Companies Act, of 2013.
+This is because it allows individual partners to get the benefit of not getting into the concept of joint liability of partners which happens in partnership firms.
+These are considered as an alternative to a partnership firm under which the partners have the benefit of limited liability of a company along with the flexibility of management decisions or operations.

-Several businesses started in India as Limited Liability Partnership (LLP), may wish to convert into a private limited company in order to promote their business and for the growth or for infusing equity capital or to receive funding from investor.
+Several businesses started in India as Limited Liability Partnership (LLP), may wish to convert into a private limited company in order to promote their business and for growth or for infusing equity capital or to receive funding from investors.

-As per the provisions under Section 366 of the Companies Act, 2013 and Company (Authorised to Register) Rules, 2014 Ministry of Corporate affairs (MCA) has provided us with an option of converting a LLP into company.
+As per the provisions under Section 366 of the Companies Act, 2013 and Company (Authorised to Register) Rules, 2014 Ministry of Corporate Affairs (MCA) has provided us with an option of converting a LLP into the company.
 This step can be initiated in 2 ways as enumerated below:

 Reasons to covert -

-One can go for the conversion of LLP into Private Company can be for following reasons -
+One can go for the conversion of LLP into a Private Company can be for the following reasons -

-- Proper organised corporate structure, which ultimately results in more credibility
+- Proper organized corporate structure, which ultimately results in more credibility

 - In case the owners have a vast vision to operate the business, a private limited firm is the best platform to start with

 - Attracts investors as there is no compulsion or becoming a partner or owner.
-The investor can be simply act as share holder
+The investor can simply act as a shareholder

 - Attracts foreign findings as well